 What does a free drink really cost?

-If your bartender gives away a beer, you lose not only €1.50 in purchases.
-You also lose the profit you would have made on it.
-We call this opportunity cost - the missed chance to earn.
+When your bartender gives away a beer, you don't just lose €1.50 in purchases.
+You also forfeit the profit margin you would've earned.
+This is called opportunity cost – the revenue you miss out on.

 Heineken beer given away: